-- For Option L4(B): EIS for the park excavation, geotechnical assessment of existing levee, siteby-site assessment of third party impacts and extensive community consultation. - For Option PR1: Economic appraisal of both VP and VHR, eligibility criteria for participation, identification of construction constrains and extensive community consultation to identify likely participation rates.
+- For Option L4(B): EIS for the park excavation, geotechnical assessment of existing levee, siteby-site assessment of third party impacts and extensive community consultation. - For Option PR1: Economic appraisal of both VP and VHR, eligibility criteria for participation, identification of construction constraints and extensive community consultation to identify likely participation rates.

-The provided implementation plan is relatively brief and could be enhanced with one of more of the following items, depending on Council's requirements:
+The provided implementation plan is relatively brief and could be enhanced with one of more of the following items, depending on CoWW's requirements:

-- Identification of any relevant legislation which may affect implementation of the option. - Timing to implement, which may also include timing for intermediate steps. - Potential sources of funding, if not covered by Council's standard operational budget. - Identification of linkages within Council to existing programs, such as the Flood and Stormwater Management Strategy. - Increased information in 'responsibility' item to list relevant departments from Council. - Interdependencies of options.
-The current plan only recognises the interdependency of Option L4(B) - Feasibility Study to investigate the upgrade of the North Wagga Levee upgrade to a 5% AEP level of protection with Option PR1 - VHR and VHP in the Wagga Wagga area. - Identification or summary of potential obstacles to implementation. - Trigger for review of plan (generally every five years or major flood, whichever comes first).
-This will include how the plan will be monitored and who has responsibility for monitoring.
+- Identification of any relevant legislation which may affect implementation of the option. - Timing to implement, which may also include timing for intermediate steps. - Other potential sources of funding. - Identification of linkages within CoWW to existing programs, such as the Flood and Stormwater Management Strategy. - Increased information in 'responsibility' item to list relevant departments from CoWW. - Interdependencies of options.
+The current plan only recognises the interdependency of Option L4(B) Feasibility Study to investigate the upgrade of the North Wagga Levee upgrade to a 5% AEP level of protection with Option PR1 VHR and VHP in the Wagga Wagga area.